kxu1985/k8s-build-from-source/README.md

 # Introduction
 This guide introduces setting up a <b>development environment</b> for Kubernetes (K8s) cluster on a single instance (vm). `kubeadm` is installed for deploying and managing K8s clusters.
-This setup has been tested on a 2-node clusters.
+This setup has been tested on a 2-node cluster.

 # Launch a vm on AWS
 - Click 'Launch Instances' on AWS